 The FAO warned of Agbogbloshie food contamination threat in 2016:

 "Agbogbloshie is a toxic threat.
 The burning of e-waste releases toxic fumes that spread throughout the community, threatening city dwellers.
 The toxic chemical fumes released get into the food market and get inside the soil throughout the area when it rains.
 Indeed, high levels of toxins have been discovered in soil and food samples, as these chemicals stay in the food chain." - FAO, 2016.

 What is Going on at Agbogbloshie?

 First, do not conflate the open burning of cables to recover copper with the unsafe dismantling of e-waste at Agbogbloshie.

 The burning of electrical wires for copper recovery at Agbogbloshe has very little to do with the illegal importation of e-waste into Ghana.

-Most of the wires are collected locally, from households, auto repair shops, electrical shops, electrical contractors, other junkyards, and sometimes through theft (overhead power line).
+Most of the electrical wires are collected locally - from households, auto repair shops, electrical shops, electrical contractors, other junkyards, and sometimes through theft (overhead power line).